mike-gimelfarb/optim4j/README.md

 	return y;
 };

-// initial condition (here set to zeros)
-// note: here we set the dimension of the problem to 20 double[] initial = new double[20];
+// initial condition (here set to zeros) and set the problem dimension to 20 double[] initial = new double[20];
 ```